dividab/tsconfig-paths-webpack-plugin/README.md

 An array of the extensions that will be tried during resolve.
 Ideally this would be the same as the extensions form the webpack config but it seems resolver plug-ins does not have access to this infomration so you need to specify it again for the plugin.

+#### baseUrl _(string) (default=undefined)_

+This allows you to override the `baseUrl` found in tsconfig.json.
+The baseUrl specifies from which directory `paths` should be resolved.
+So this option enabled you to resolve from anhother directory than the one where tsconfig.json is located.
+This can be useful if you want to use webpack with `tsc --watch` instead of a typescript loader.
+If this option is `undefined` then the `baseUrl` from tsconfig.json will be used.

 #### silent _(boolean) (default=false)_

 If true, no console.log messages will be emitted.
 Note that most error messages